behnamasadi/software_quality_assurance/README.md

-This repository contains snippet code of how to use Google Test and Google Mocking (Gtest, GMock) and Test Driven Development
+This repository is about quality assurance of c++ code.It contains testing in diffrent levels `Unit testing`, `Integration testing`, `Regression testing` and `Acceptance tests` and cppcheck and code coverage. snippet code of how to use Google Test and Google Mocking (Gtest, GMock) and Test Driven Development

+Unit testing - You unit test each individual piece of code.
+Think each file or class.

+Integration testing - When putting several units together that interact you need to conduct Integration testing to make sure that integrating these units together has not introduced any errors.

+Regression testing - after integrating (and maybe fixing) you should run your unit tests again.
+This is regression testing to ensure that further changes have not broken any units that were already tested.
+The unit testing you already did has produced the unit tests that can be run again and again for regression testing.

+Acceptance tests - when a user/customer/business receive the functionality they (or your test department) will conduct Acceptance tests to ensure that the functionality meets their requirements.

 # Project Structure